-- Martínez-Solanas È*, Quijal-Zamorano M*, Achebak H, Petrova D, Robine JM, Herrmann FR, Rodó X, Ballester J. Projections of temperature attributable mortality in Europe: a timeseries analysis in 147 contiguous regions in 16 countries.
-The Lancet Planetary Health, in press (2021). *Contributed equally.
+- Martínez-Solanas È*, Quijal-Zamorano M*, Achebak H, et al. Projections of temperature-attributable mortality in Europe: a time series analysis of 147 contiguous regions in 16 countries.
+Lancet Planet Heal 2021; 5: e446–54. *Contributed equally.

 - Ingole V, Marí-Dell’Olmo M, Deluca A, Quijal M, Borrell C, Rodríguez-Sanz M, Achebak H, Lauwaet D, Gilabert J, Murage P, Hajat S, Basagaña X, Ballester J. Spatial Variability of Heat-Related Mortality in Barcelona from 1992-2015: A Case Crossover Study Design.
 International Journal of Environmental Research and Public Health 17, 2553 (2020).